Reassessing the threat posed by pine wood nematode to UK forestry

 Glossary & Key Terms

-A genus of longhorn beetles within the family Cerambycidae, known for their role as vectors of the pinewood nematode (Bursaphelenchus xylophilus), the causal agent of Pine Wilt Disease (PWD).
+A genus of longhorn beetles within the family Cerambycidae, known for their role as vectors of the pine wood nematode (Bursaphelenchus xylophilus), the causal agent of pine wilt disease (PWD).
+It is not known to be present in the UK.

 Cuticular extractions